SoSly/Silence-in-the-Sound/skills/bond.md

 <span class="fate-font big">A</span> **Attack:** Bond doesn't cause harm, so you don't use it for attacks.

 <span class="fate-font big">D</span> **Defend:** Bond defends against any skill used to damage your reputation, sour a mood you've created, or make you look bad in front of other people.
 It does not, however, defend against mental attacks.
-That requires [Resolve](resolve).
+That requires [Will](will).

 ### Bond Stunts
 - **Best Foot Forward.** Twice per session, you may upgrade a boost you receive with Bond into a full situation aspect with a free invocation.